All patients are eligible for the Travel Assistant Program (TAP).

 The Canadian Cancer Society provides assistance towards cancer-related transportation, accommodation and medication expenses for up to one year (which can be extended).
 Assistance is granted based on financial need and is means tested.
 If you live outside of the Greater Vancouver area, you can get assistance with accommodation and travel expenses.

-All BC residents with a cancer diagnosis may also be eligible for the BC Cancer Agency and Canadian Cancer Society Emergency Aid Drug Program (EADP).
+All BC residents with a cancer diagnosis may also be eligible for the BC Cancer Agency and Canadian Cancer Society Financial Support Drug Program.
 This drug program only covers drugs directly related to the treatment of cancer.

 The Emergency Aid Programs are made possible through the generosity of donors and partnership with the BC Cancer Agency.